George Macdonogh: Early career

 He was born on 4 March 1865, son of George Valentine MacDonogh, Deputy Inspector of the Royal Naval Hospital, Greenwich.
 He was commissioned as a second lieutenant in the Royal Engineers on 5 July 1884.
 Ian Beckett comments that he had "considerable intellectual ability" but was "diffident and taciturn".
 He was promoted to captain on 22 October 1892.

-In 1896 he entered Staff College by examination.
+In 1896 he entered the Staff College, Camberley by examination.
 The normal order of results was varied in order to conceal the fact that he and his contemporary James Edmonds were far ahead of the other entrants.
 Both men found their studies easy, and whilst Edmonds wrote a History of the American Civil War in his spare time MacDonogh studied law, qualifying as a barrister at Lincoln's Inn in 1897.

-MacDonogh, who was fluent in several Scandinavian languages, married Aline Borgstrom of Helsingfors (now Helsinki) on 8 November 1898.
-They had one son, who died (of natural causes) in 1915.
+MacDonogh, who was fluent in several Scandinavian languages, married Aline Borgstrom of Helsingfors (Helsinki) on 8 November 1898.
+They had one son, who died of natural causes in 1915.

-From November 1898 to November 1899 he was Deputy Assistant Adjutant General, Royal Engineers, in Dublin.
-From December 1899 to August 1903 he was Secretary (brigade major) of the School of Military Engineering at Chatham.
+From November 1898 to November 1899 he was deputy assistant adjutant general, Royal Engineers, in Dublin.
+From December 1899 to August 1903 he was secretary (brigade major) of the School of Military Engineering at Chatham, Kent.
 He was promoted to major on 1 April 1901.
-In 1903 he was appointed Deputy Assistant Quartermaster-General for Thames District.
-On 27 October 1906 he was appointed GSO3 in the War Office.
-In January 1908 he was appointed a GSO2.
-On 22 January 1909 he was promoted lieutenant-colonel.
+In September 1903 he was appointed deputy assistant quartermaster general for Thames District.
+On 27 October 1906 he was appointed as a staff captain in the War Office.
+On 1 January 1908 he was appointed a GSO2 at the War Office and on 22 January 1909 was promoted to lieutenant colonel.

 On 30 October 1912 he was promoted colonel.
 In December 1912 he was appointed a GSO1.
 He succeeded Edmonds as head of MO5, drafting measures to control aliens in the event of war.
-Henry Wilson, Director of Military Operations, distrusted him as a convert from Methodism to Roman Catholicism.
+Henry Wilson, director of military operations, distrusted him as a convert from Methodism to Roman Catholicism.
 In March 1914 Macdonogh was one of the few officers in the War Office willing to coerce Protestant Ulster during the Curragh incident.